High-power readout of a transmon qubit using a nonlinear coupling: Introduction

 The $\cos\varphi$-coupling has been studied theoretically as a promising candidate for high-fidelity qubit readout \cite{Dassonneville2020,Diniz2013,Didier2015}.
 It offers Purcell protection due to its purely nonlinear properties and is predicted to present better QNDness than transverse coupling at high readout powers \cite{Chapple2024}.
 Interestingly, the critical number of photons introduced in the transverse-coupling readout scheme \cite{Blais2004,Gambetta_2006} is not a limit anymore for the $\cos\varphi$-coupling since no perturbation theory is applied.

 A first implementation of the transmon molecule readout scheme has been demonstrated in \cite{Dassonneville2020,Dassonneville2023}, showcasing the QNDness of the $\cos\varphi$-coupling in the low power regime.
-In this paper, a new generation of samples is optimized to achieve the high-power regime with high readout fidelity and QNDness.
-This results in a readout fidelity of 99.21\%, measured at a power of 89 photons and with parametric amplifier.
-The QNDness, at such power, is estimated at 96.7\%.
+In this article, we present a new generation of devices optimized to operate in the high-power readout regime with high fidelity and high QNDness.
+We report a readout fidelity of 99.21\%, measured at a power of 89 photons and with parametric amplifier.
+The QNDness, at such high power, is estimated at 96.7\%.
 Furthermore, a study of the QNDness as a function of the readout power reveals only few percents of errors up to 300 readout photons.
 This indicates that the transmon molecule readout scheme is a promising candidate for quantum computing architectures.
 This robustness to readout photons can be explained by analyzing the theoretical limitation of the $\cos\varphi$-coupling as a function of the number of photons.
 A novel critical number of readout photons is computed as a function of the circuit's parameters $\bar{n}_r^\text{crit} = 377$.
 It is associated to the validity of the Taylor development yielding the cross-Kerr coupling term used for dispersive readout.
 This value is more than one order of magnitude higher than the usual critical number of photons for most transverse readout schemes.